Skip to main content

 Indeed, their handling of the Strait has given them enormous leverage, and they’ve come to the bargaining table with a long list of demands — lifting of sanctions, freeing of frozen assets, reparations, tolls in the Strait — some of which they might actually get, but it won’t be quick.

-Meanwhile, we come to that same table with one thing in mind: open the Strait.
+Meanwhile, Vance came to that same table with one thing in mind: open the Strait.
 For all the talk about nuclear materials, everything now comes down to the Strait.
 Every concession we’ve wrung from Iran over the last two decades now falls by the wayside.
 Everything Obama’s people did to historically bring Iran’s nuclear ambitions under control is now out the window.
 Everything now depends on re-opening the Strait, which never should have been closed to begin with.
 Iran has the whole world by the gonads, and everybody knows it.
 Our bargaining position couldn’t be worse.

 Well, maybe it could.
 Because the guy representing us, the guy whose job was to sell that losing position was, of course, JD Vance, a man who couldn’t sell his own soul properly.